In-patient luxury rehab center in Thailand

 Drug abuse (substance misuse): definition, causes, effects, prevention, treatment, and commonly abused substances

-The causes of drug misuse include experimental use of substances in social situations, absence of consistent family support or a stable home life, genetic predisposition, exposure to ongoing environmental pressure, socioeconomic status, and mental health conditions.
+The causes of drug misuse include experimental use of substances in social situations, absence of consistent family support or a stable home life, genetic predisposition, exposure to ongoing environmental pressure, socioeconomic status, mental health conditions and peer drug use.

-The effects of drug misuse are changes in appetite and weight loss, mental health problems, lung or heart disease, stroke, cancer, mental confusion, strained relationships, legal and financial trouble, isolation and loss of social connection, and risk of overdose and death.
+The effects of drug misuse are changes in appetite and weight loss, liver damage, lung disease, cardiovascular strain, stroke, cancer, mental confusion, problems with memory, strained relationships, legal and financial trouble, isolation and loss of social connection and risk of overdose and death.

-The most commonly abused substances are alcohol, cannabis (marijuana), cocaine, heroin, methamphetamine, prescription opioids (e.g., oxycodone, hydrocodone), inhalants, and benzodiazepines (e.g., Xanax, Valium).
+The most commonly abused substances are alcohol, cannabis (marijuana), club drugs, cocaine, heroin, methamphetamine, prescription opioids (e.g., oxycodone, hydrocodone), inhalants and benzodiazepines (e.g., Xanax, Valium).

 What is drug abuse (substance misuse)?